How to Size a Surfboard Bag

-A bag or cover is the best way to keep your surfboard safe and extend its longevity.
-Now more than ever, surfboards come in all shapes and sizes and we’re constantly asked whether or not a certain board will fit in a certain bag.
-After some in-shop testing to see the differences between brands and styles of bags we’ve come up with this guide.
+A bag, cover, or sock is the best way to keep your surfboard safe and extend its longevity.
+Now more than ever, surfboards come in all shapes and sizes, and we’re constantly asked whether or not a certain board will fit in a specific bag.
+After some in-shop testing to see the differences between brands and styles of bags, we’ve come up with this guide to help walk you through the process of how to size a surfboard bag.
+We’ll cover everything from shortboards to longboards and everything in between.

 An ideal fit is a bag that easily stores and properly protects your board.
 You don’t want a bag that’s too small or tight because it will make it harder to get your board in and out, as well as leaving it more susceptible to dings.
-While a bag that is too big will feel really loose while transporting which isn’t ideal either.
+A bag that is too big will feel really loose while transporting, which isn’t ideal either.

-Width and thickness affect more the style of bag you’ll need to get.
+Width and thickness affect the style of bag you’ll need to get.
 Bags come in shortboard, fish/hybrid/funboard, and longboard styles.
-If it isn’t immediately apparent which style of bag you’re board will fit in, you can use the width and thickness dimensions to help decide.
+If it isn’t immediately apparent which style of bag your board will fit in, you can use the width and thickness dimensions to help decide.

 - Across the board, CI's bags tend to run about 2” short.
 Which means if you have a 5’10” you should get at least the 6’0” bag.